 A major limit: little (if any) interoperability

 There is one possible reason for this: as of March 2015, there were 779 health IT vendors.
-Most of them are selling self-contained systems, intentionally siloed computing systems.
+Most of them are selling self-contained systems: intentionally siloed computing systems.
 That’s why a US hospital can have an average of 10 different Electronic Health Records.
 This makes data use and sharing far from optimal.

-Healthcare Industry lagging behind innovation and money-savings
+health care Industry lagging behind innovation and money savings

 Don’t worry, all is not lost.
-We’ll tell you soon how Dataiku's DSS plans to save yearly the US healthcare system $450B.
+We’ll tell you soon how Dataiku Data Science Studio (DSS) plans to save yearly the US health care system $450 billion.

-having unstandardized data in silos (37%)
+Having unstandardized data in silos (37%)

-lack of technology infrastructure (17%)
+Lack of technology infrastructure (17%)

-data & analytics skills gap (15%)
+Data & analytics skills gap (15%)

-What we do in healthcare:
+What we do in health care

-At Dataiku, we think healthcare providers and payers should focus on what truly matters: delivering the best possible patient care while minimizing costs.
+At Dataiku, we think health care providers and payers should focus on what truly matters: delivering the best possible patient care while minimizing costs.

-Healthcare is an information business where the difference between life and death is at stake.
-The possibilities for predictive analytics are endless and are indicative of the world we live in: where vast quantities of raw data can be accessed, cleansed, collected, parsed, formatted, and elegantly visualized in a meaningful way.
+Health care is an information business where the difference between life and death is at stake.
+The possibilities for predictive analytics are endless and are indicative of the world we live in where vast quantities of raw data can be accessed, cleansed, collected, parsed, formatted, and elegantly visualized in a meaningful way.